+But generally you enjoy city races?
 "I've always enjoyed them.
 With the Audi R8, I was very successful on city circuits in 2003, and in Monaco I won in Formula 3.
 That's why I'm basically looking forward to St. Petersburg."

+What makes a street race so special?
 "The thing I like in particular, is pushing the limits.
 In the past, you could see that not every driver can do that.
 On city circuits you need to drive very close to the walls – although that tends to be less a matter of driving toward them but sliding towards them!
 Taking the car all the way to its limit in the process isn't easy.
 I've managed to do that quite well so far.
 Let's see if I can use this advantage here in St. Petersburg too."

+On city circuits the safety car is often deployed.
+How does this impact on strategy?
 "Of course, you need to be very quick and respond properly.
 I think that sometimes passing maneuvers are easier accomplished by means of strategy than in the race itself.
 We'll see what happens in this department."

+How important are grid positions on a city circuit?
 "Very important, naturally.
 Due to our higher weight we'll have a hard time passing an LMP2 car.
 How this will work the other way around remains to be seen.
 Normally, Emanuele (Pirro) and I take turns driving the qualifying session from race to race.
 Maybe for the city circuits, we need to change our strategy and say that the faster of the two of us on the respective circuit will drive the qualifying session.
 Each place that puts us further up the front of the grid will help us in the race."

+Can you say anything about the track despite not having been there before?
 "Of course I've taken a look at the layout of the circuit.
 But we won't know what we'll really be up against until we get there.
 The area around St. Petersburg is new for me as well.
 I'm very excited."